Krisztián Németh: RKC Waalwijk

 On 26 January Nemeth signed a six-month contract at RKC Waalwijk.
 Németh scored his first goal in the Eredivisie against Vitesse Arnhem in the 37th minute and the match ended with 1–0 victory.
 On 17 March Waalwijk beat De Graafschap by 1–0 thanks to Németh's goal in the 78th minute.
 At the end of the season Németh had to return to Olympiacos, although he preferred to play in the Netherlands.
 Németh scored four goals in seventeen matches in the Eredivisie 2011-12 season.
 After his return to the Greek club Németh terminated his contract with Olympiacos and declared to continue his career at one of the Eredivisie clubs.
-RKC Waalwijk appointed former Hungarian national football team manager Erwin Koeman, who tried to convince Németh to sign the contract with Waalwijk.
+RKC Waalwijk appointed former Hungary national football team manager Erwin Koeman, who tried to convince Németh to sign the contract with Waalwijk.
 Finally, Németh followed his former Waalwijk manager, Ruud Brood to Roda JC in summer of 2012.

-Roda JC Kerkrade
+Roda JC

-On 18 July 2012, Németh signed a two-year contract at Dutch Eredivisie club Roda JC Kerkrade.
-On 1 September 2012, Németh scored his first goal for Roda JC Kerkrade against Willem II in the 74th minute in the Eredivisie 2012–13 season.
+On 18 July 2012, Németh signed a two-year contract at Dutch Eredivisie club Roda JC.
+On 1 September 2012, Németh scored his first goal for Roda against Willem II in the 74th minute in the Eredivisie 2012–13 season.
 On 15 July 2014, Németh and Roda mutually terminated the contract between the player and the club.
 Nemeth became a free agent.

 On 23 September 2014, it was revealed by Nemzeti Sport that Németh refused the offer of Śląsk Wrocław.
 According to a Polish journal (sport.pl), the offer was -9000 monthly salary.

 On 18 December 2014, Nemzeti Sport revealed that Németh might be signed by Major Soccer League club Sporting Kansas City.